International-Data-Spaces-Association/ids-ap-software/README.md

-# ids-ap-software
+# IDS-AP Software
-Software components to interchange and validate Application Profiles.
-Contains forks of DSC and SHACL Validator.
+Software components and tools to interchange and validate Application Profiles.
+An instance is deployed here: https://ids-ap.fokus.fraunhofer.de/

 # Usage

-First, the two services DataspaceConnector (DSC) and SHACL Validator need to be built and started.
-Whenever the DSC wants to respond some JSONLD, it first sends it to the SHACL Validator to confirm it conforms to a selected application profile.
+The DataspaceConnector (DSC) can be used to create example connector self-descriptions. piveau-metrics-validating-shacl is a simple service that allows to validate RDF payloads against predefined SHACL shapes. piveau-metrics-validating-shacl-ui is a corresponding web frontend.

 ## Build and start the DSC